timmahrt/pyJuliusAlign/README.rst

 Testing installation
 =====================

-In the folder 'test' open the folder align.
+In the folder 'examples' run the file 'align_example.py'.

 If sox, cabocha, julius, and perl are all in your path, you won't need to specify them in any of the arguments--leave them with your default values.
 Otherwise, you'll need to specify the full path of their bin/executable files.

-If you have difficulties running it without specifying the full path, try using the full paths anyways.
+If you have difficulties running the code without specifying the full path, try using the full paths anyways.

 Also, you will need to configure "segment_julius4.pl" which is a part of the